LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Canonicity: Reduced with efficient algorithm

 \item[$B_L = 0$ or $B_M= 0$:] In case $B_L = 0$, we see from \autoref{eq:canonicity-equation-2} that $0=B_M\ket{v_M^1}$.
 Since the state vector $\ket{v_M^1}\ne 0$ by the observation that a reduced node does not represent the zero vector, it follows that $B_M=0$.
 Otherwise, if $B_M=0$, then \autoref{eq:canonicity-equation-2} yields $z\lambda\Prest B_L\ket{v_L^1}=0$.
 We have $z \lambda\ne 0$, $\Prest \ne 0$ by definition, and we observed $\ket{v_L^1}\ne 0$ above.
 Therefore $B_L=0$.
 In both cases, $B_L=B_M$. \end{description} We conclude that in both cases $v_L$ and $v_M$ have the same children and the same edge labels, so they are identical by the merge rule.

 \textbf{Case $\boldsymbol{\Ptop = X, Y}$.} If $\Ptop = \begin{smallmat}0 & z^* \\ z & 0\end{smallmat}$ for $z \in \{1, i\}$, then \autoref{eq:canonicity-equation-1} gives:

-By low factoring, $A_L = A_M = \unit$, so we obtain $z\lambda \Prest \ket{v_L^0} = B_M \ket{v_M^1}$ and $\lambda z^*\Prest B_L \ket{v_L^1} = \ket{v_M^0}$.
+By low factoring, $A_L = A_M = \id$, so we obtain $z\lambda \Prest \ket{v_L^0} = B_M \ket{v_M^1}$ and $\lambda z^*\Prest B_L \ket{v_L^1} = \ket{v_M^0}$.
 To show that $v_L = v_M$, we consider two cases. \begin{description} \item[$B_L \neq 0$ and $B_M \neq 0$:] we find $\ket{v_L^0} \simeq \ket{v_M^1}$ and $\ket{v_L^1} \simeq \ket{v_M^0}$, so by the induction hypothesis, $v_L^0= v_M^1$ and $v_L^1= v_M^0$.
 By low precedence, it must be that $v_L^1 = v_M^1 = v_L^0 = v_M^0$.
 Now use high determinism to infer that $B_L = B_M$ as in the ${\Ptop = I,Z}$ case.

 \item[$B_L = 0$ or $B_M = 0$:] This case leads to a contradiction and thus cannot occur. $B_L$ cannot be zero, because then $\ket{v_M^0}$ is the all-zero vector, which we excluded.
-The other case: $B_M = 0$, then it must be that $\Prest$ is zero, hence $\ket{v_M^0}$ is the all-zero vector, which is again excluded. \end{description} We conclude that $v_L$ and $v_M$ have the same children and the same edge labels for all choices of $\Ptop$, so they are identical by the merge rule. \end{proof}
+The other case: if $B_M = 0$, then it must be that $\lambda z\Prest A_L\ket{v_L^0}$ is zero.
+Since $\lambda z \Prest\ne 0$ and $A_L=\id$, it follows that $\ket{v_L^0}$ is the all-zero vector, which is again excluded. \end{description} We conclude that $v_L$ and $v_M$ have the same children and the same edge labels for all choices of $\Ptop$, so they are identical by the merge rule. \end{proof}